 It takes time to download oversized images in an email.
 And on mobile devices, time is money… literally.

 Downloading on a mobile device eats up precious data, and we all known how grumpy people get when their data is used up.
-Even if subscribers are on Wi-Fi, a slow connection could mean the image may not display at all.
+Even if subscribers are on Wifi, a slow connection could mean the image may not display at all.

 Pick any of these situations — they’re all frustrating for the subscribers and bad news for your email marketing program.

-conclusion: easy image resizing
+Conclusion: Easy image resizing

 It’s of the utmost important you take email marketing image sizes seriously.
-That’s because most ESPs limit image size (including us) so you have no choice but to take the time to make sure everything is correct.
+That’s because most ESPs limit image size (including us), so you have no choice but to take the time to make sure everything is correct.

-If you’re a WhatCounts customer who wants to dive a little deeper into proper image sizing, you can reach out to customer success manager.
-And if you’re not a client, but need training or clarification on image rendering or email design, just reach out to our friendly team of email marketing experts.
+If you’re a WhatCounts customer who wants to dive a little deeper into proper image sizing, you can reach out to your customer success manager.
+And if you’re not a client, but need training or clarification for image rendering or email design, just reach out to our friendly team of email marketing experts.
 We’re happy to help!